Q: We understand that OSHA 1910.269 recommends and NFPA 70E requires Arc-Rated shirts to be tucked in.

 While this is an unusual question, it is important to accurately portray the facts.
 Scaring workers into compliance with something that doesn’t make sense undermines our other facts in the future.
 I prefer workers to “tuck, button and roll” the shirt properly.
 Your scenario adds no risk, but it just doesn’t take full advantage of an added layer of protection.

 Our lineman’s training covers this and many other topics in our video.
-Live instruction is available as well, and we also offer a Train the Trainer to allow the training materials to be licensed to the utility.
+Live instruction is available as well.
+We also offer a Train the Trainer class to allow the training materials to be licensed to the utility.

-- Find out more about renting, purchasing, or licensing the video here.
+- Find out more about renting, purchasing, or licensing the video Arc Flash Awareness for Utilities.